Hello there! How can we help you?

 In the case of the Cart abandonment Email, businesses can decide to use legitimate interest - sending the email to all users that showed explicit interest, or use consent - sending it to only those users who also chose to opt-in.

-Given the fact that the buyer went so far in their purchase process that they already entered personal information, many businesses choose a legitimate interest as their legal grounds.
-When deciding for legitimate interest, a 3-Part Legitimate Interest Assessment is advised.
-It helps answer if the "benefits that come with data collection outweigh the interests or fundamental rights and freedoms of the data subject?" and has the purpose of defining the nature (purpose, necessity, and balance with rights and freedoms) of the email in question.
-Here are a couple of notes that can act as a starting point for the impact assessment.
+Given the fact that the buyer went so far in their purchase process that they already entered personal information, many businesses choose legitimate interest as their legal grounds.
+When opting for legitimate interest, a 3-Part Legitimate Interest Assessment is recommended.
+This assessment helps determine whether the benefits that come with data collection outweigh the interests or fundamental rights and freedoms of the data subject, and serves to define the nature — purpose, necessity, and balance with rights and freedoms — of the email in question.

 Nevertheless, despite reasons to see interest as a legitimate reason to send cart abandonment emails, certain member states prefer obtaining consent and, in some instances, see consent to be necessary.